scttfrdmn/lens/PACKAGE_MANAGER_MIGRATION.md

 Both package managers have autoupdate mechanisms:

-**Scoop:** The `autoupdate` section will automatically generate PRs for future releases using the aws-ide repository URLs.
+**Scoop:** The `autoupdate` section will automatically generate PRs for future releases using the lens repository URLs.

 **Conda-forge:** Once the feedstock is created, the regro-cf-autotick-bot will automatically create PRs for new releases.
 The feedstock's `recipe/meta.yaml` will need the updated URLs.